CoherentLogic/ilxi/README.md

 ###Flags

 The FL register is used to represent the present status of thirteen distinct flags.
-They are summarized as follows
+They are summarized as follows:

 | Flag | Size (bits) | Meaning |